 Planning to visit English castles – some tips!

 Do make sure you plan ahead if you wish to visit any of the castles mentioned in this article.
 Check opening times and any restrictions.
 Wear comfortable shoes (cobble stones and uneven ground tends to be a feature of many of the castles and is unforgiving on the feet) And of course don’t forget your camera!

-For overseas visitors there are alternate options to consider if you are planning to include a number of castles, stately homes, ancient monuments, historic houses, gardens in your itinerary.
-I will explain the different options including their advantages and disadvantages in a future post.
+For overseas visitors there are alternate membership options worth considering if you are planning to include a number of castles, stately homes, ancient monuments, historic houses, gardens in your itinerary.

 If spending the night in an English castle is on your UK bucket list you will be happy to hear that there are a few castles that offer accommodation.
 Check out my England Accommodation Guide for further information.

 You will have noticed that there are a lot of castles along the North East coast.
 Northumberland actually has the most castles of any English county.

 If you are interested to learn more about English history Northumberland is the perfect destination (it also has the advantage of having a beautiful coastline, the best night skies in the UK, some beautiful towns and villages plus numerous Roman ruins!)
 Read more in my Northumberland Travel Guide